rutu-sh/otel-k8s-experiments/experiments/single-app-single-collector/docs/README.md

 This is a NodePort service which exposes the application to the host machine.
 This service will provide an interface to the user to interact with the application.

-The service is exposed on port `8000` and the target port, which specifies the port on the pod, is `8000`.
-The service is exposed on the host machine on port `30000`.

-This services uses the selector `app: single-app-single-collector` to select the pods to expose.

 ```yaml
 spec:
   type: NodePort